How to Measure Putter Length Correctly

 What You Will Learn In This Post

-Golfers need a measuring device for finding the right distance from their hands to the ground.
-These measuring devices are commonly found in any home, or can be found in hardware stores for a small cost.
+Golfers need a measuring device to find the right distance from their hands to the ground.
+These measuring devices are commonly found in any home or can be found in hardware stores for a small cost.

 Three types of measuring devices such as a measuring tape, straight ruler, and yardstick can quickly determine the length of the shaft you need.

 The great thing about a soft measuring tape is that you can make it fit the shaft without having to adjust the tape.
 Unlike a harder measurement stick, such as a yardstick or straight edge ruler, a pliable measuring tape allows you to measure putter length correctly in minimal time.

 A regular tape measure, made from aluminum, can be a little dangerous if it slides against the skin, so while that type of tape is acceptable, we encourage you to use the softer tape used for measuring clothes.

 Available in a variety of sizes and created from different materials, the ruler offers precise measurement but can be hard to use if longer than the measured distance between hand and ground.

 Finding a smaller one, say two feet in length, makes the ruler a viable option, although you will have to measure more than once to get the final length.

 Straight edge rulers usually come from hard, concentrated compounds or metals, such as aluminum or harder steel.
 While the rigidity of the ruler makes it easy to fit against the shaft angle, if it is too long, it can make it difficult for the golfer to stand with the proper stance when measuring.

 Perhaps the hardest measurement device for finding the correct golf putter length is the yardstick.
 Made from wood, the yardstick measures 36 inches in length, making it hard to use for junior golfers and players that hold a height of 60 inches or less.